 Chris has contributed to a range of organizations across several sectors including corporate, government and not for profits.
-His skills include research and information gathering, analysis, strategy development, facilitation, policy development and report writing.
+His skills include research and information gathering, indicators and analyses, strategy development, facilitation, education, policy development and report writing.
 He has demonstrated ability to work effectively with boards, leaders, frontline staff and community members.

 Chris has exceptional capacity to translate theory and best practice into practical, implementable solutions.
 His skills and passion for people, potential, social and environmental innovation and familiarity with systems and sustainable development supported a range of projects including a carbon calculator for Peel Regional government working with community stakeholders; conducting environmental scans; performing market research, and development of strategy for the reduction of the operational footprint for Canada’s largest employment area around the Greater Toronto Area Airport and also technology transfer to the Indian Business Centre in Hyderabad through a CIDA funded project with the Ontario Centre for Environmental Technology Advancement (now BLOOM).

 He earned his Environmental Studies graduate degree from York University in Urban Planning and Sustainability, completed a graduate diploma in ‘Business and Environment’ from the Schulich Business School and received a national award for research on Human Impacts on the Environment.
 Chris published his first work ‘Beyond Corporate Responsibility: The New Organizational Consciousness’ in 2012-2013.
 The second edition is currently being worked and will include leadership coaching and organizational development.